searxng/searxng/docs/dev/makefile.rst

    Node.js_ version {{version.node}} or higher is required to build the themes.
-   If the requirement is not met, the build chain uses nvm_ (Node Version Manager) to install latest LTS of Node.js_ locally: there is no need to install nvm_ or npm_ on your system.
+   If the requirement is not met, the build chain uses nvm_ (Node Version Manager) to install Node.js_ locally: there is no need to install nvm_ or npm_ on your system.

 To install NVM_ and Node.js_ in once you can use :ref:`make nvm.nodejs`.